stefanberg96/NaCl-RISC-V/README.md

 # NaCl in RISC-V

 In this project the [NaCl](https://nacl.cr.yp.to/), created by Daniel J. Bernstein, Tanja Lange and Peter Schwabe,  is/has been implemented in RISC-V.  For this project the decision is made to go for the 32-bit base instruction set.
 The project provides code without any extensions, and one using the multiplication extension.
 The development board used during the project is the [Sifive Hifive1 rev-B](https://www.sifive.com/boards/hifive1-rev-b).
+A full report for this master thesis can be found on [this link](https://research.tue.nl/en/studentTheses/risc-v-implementation-of-the-nacl-library)

 ## Folder structure